-If the Host requires a separate contract for the intern to sign, a blank copy must be given to the Career & Internship Advisor to keep on file.
+If the Host requires a separate contract for the intern to sign, a blank copy must be given to the Director of Career Services to keep on file.

 In the event the intern submits original material to be considered for development by the Company, or any of its affiliates or subsidiaries, the Company must negotiate with the intern in good faith for the acquisition of rights in and to the original material.

-The Host supervisor should contact the Career & Internship Advisor at 661.253.7892 or by email with questions and concerns regarding CalArts interns.
+The Host supervisor should contact the Director of Career Services at 661.253.7892 or by email with questions and concerns regarding CalArts interns.